 We believe that building and maintaining awareness of comScore and our portfolio of products in a cost-effective manner is critical to achieving widespread acceptance of our current and future products and is an important element in attracting new customers.
-We will also need to carefully manage the brands used by recently-acquired businesses as we integrate such businesses into our own.
+We will also need to carefully manage the brands used by recently acquired businesses as we integrate such businesses into our own.
 We rely on our relationships with the media and the exposure we receive from numerous citations of our data by media outlets to build brand awareness and credibility among our customers and the marketplace.
 Furthermore, we believe that brand recognition will become more important for us as competition in our market increases.
 Our brand's success will depend on the effectiveness of our marketing efforts and on our ability to provide reliable and valuable products to our customers at competitive prices.
 Our brand marketing activities may not yield increased revenues, and even if they do, any increased revenues may not offset the expenses we incur in attempting to build our brand.
 If we fail to successfully market our brand, we may fail to attract new customers, retain existing customers or attract media coverage to the extent necessary to realize a sufficient return on our brand-building efforts, and our business and results of operations could suffer.

-We have a history of significant net losses, may incur significant net losses in the future and may not maintain profitability.
+We have a history of significant net losses, may incur significant net losses in the future and may not achieve profitability.

-Although we have generated profits in prior periods, we incurred a net loss of \$15.8 million and \$1.6 million for the years ended December 31, 2011 and 2010, respectively.
+Although we have generated profits in prior periods, we incurred net losses of \$11.8 million, \$15.8 million, and \$1.6 million for the years ended December 31, 2012, 2011 and 2010, respectively.
 As such we cannot assure you that we will be able to achieve, sustain or increase profitability in the future, particularly if we engage in additional acquisition activity as we did in 2011 and 2010.
-As of December 31, 2011, we had an accumulated deficit of \$69.1 million.
+As of December 31, 2012, we had an accumulated deficit of \$80.8 million.
 Because a large portion of our costs are fixed, we may not be able to reduce or maintain our expenses in response to any decrease in our revenues, which would adversely affect our operating results.
 In addition, we expect operating expenses to increase as we implement certain growth initiatives, which include, among other things, the development of new products, expansion of our infrastructure, plans for international expansion and general and administrative expenses associated with being a public company.
 If our revenues do not increase to offset these expected increases in costs and operating expenses, our operating results would be materially and adversely affected.
+If we continue to incur significant net losses, we may not be able to realize certain deferred tax assets associated with our net operating loss carryforwards.
+As of December 31, 2012, we estimate our federal and state net operating loss carryforwards for tax purposes are approximately \$46.8 million and \$43.1 million, respectively.
 You should not consider our revenue growth in recent periods as indicative of our future performance, as our operating results for future periods are subject to numerous uncertainties.